tairasoul/YADMB/README.md

 cache_path - the path to the cache database. :memory: means it's in-memory, but if you want to set it to, say, cache.db in the root directory (where this file is), set it to ./cache.db (this is relative to where you run bot.js from, so if you're one directory above it'll put cache.db one directory above)

-expiry_time - how long should cached info be valid for?
+expiry_time - how long cached info should be valid for

-check_interval - how often should the bot try to remove invalidated cached data?
+check_interval - how often the bot checks if cached info is valid

 # installing addons